Imsanskar/HAMLOCK/README.md

 | `rtl/`                        | Verilog Files |

 ## Datasets
-We conduct experiments using CIFAR-10, GTSRB, and ImageNet.
-CIFAR-10 and GTSRB are automatically downloaded if they are not found in the specified directory, while ImageNet must be manually downloaded from [here](https://www.image-net.org/challenges/LSVRC/2012/2012-downloads.php)
+We conduct experiments using MNIST, CIFAR-10, GTSRB, and ImageNet.
+MNIST, CIFAR-10 and GTSRB are automatically downloaded if they are not found in the specified directory, while ImageNet must be manually downloaded from [here](https://www.image-net.org/challenges/LSVRC/2012/2012-downloads.php)

 ## Install Dependencies
 You can directly install the dependencies by running the following command: